Winner of the Schubert Song Prize (London Song Festival), soprano Eleanor Penfold graduated from the Royal College of Music as a Ruth West Scholar.

 Eleanor is a Britten-Pears Young Artist, ENOA Young Artist and Iford New Generation Artist and she was described in Opera Magazine as having ‘the vocal equipment to dazzle’ (Roger Neill).
 She is also grateful for the support of Talent Unlimited.
 Last year Eleanor returned to Waterperry Opera Festival with a ‘forceful and note-perfect’ (Opera Magazine, Mark Valencia) role debut as Königin der Nacht (Mozart’s Die Zauberflöte).

-This February, Eleanor looks forward to returning to Durham University for their Opera Gala where she will be performing as a soloist alongside Sir Thomas Allen.
+Eleanor was recently awarded an honorary Associate Fellowship of Van Mildert College for contributions to the arts while returning to Durham University for their Opera Gala performing as a soloist alongside Sir Thomas Allen.

 Not to be altered without permission.
 Current information available upon request.